plan4hub/yoda/nodejs/yoda-webhook/test/README.md

 - `GITHUB_PASSWORD`: GitHub first password.
 No default value.
 - `GITHUB_REPO_ONE`: GitHub first repository.
 No default value.
 - `GITHUB_REPO_TWO`: GitHub second repository.
 No default value.
+- `HOOK_TIMEOUT`: Time in seconds to wait for Yoda Webhook to complete processing.
+By default 5.

 These properties can be defined in file `src/main/resources/test.properties` or in command line when run, with command line taking precedence over file.
 By example, to run tests defining user and password in commmand line: